wimsio/wimscardano/White Paper.md

 ### WIMS Mission and Vision

 WIMS is a collection of blockchain business ventures aimed at achieving gender balance in the blockchain and other businesses.
-The WIMT token facilitates the coordinated technical skills transfer among men and women.
+The $WIMT  token facilitates the coordinated technical skills transfer among men and women.
 Our objectives include:

 - Encouraging women to create blockchains, mine cryptocurrencies, create and run cryptocurrency exchanges, trading engines, and hard fork coins.
 - Supporting women in competing to create security systems and blockchain innovation R&D activities.